 How many students are accepted into the graduate program in the Psychology department at Boston College?

 We receive an average of 175 Ph.D. applications each year.
-In 2015 we accepted four Ph.D. applications, and two of those matriculated.
+In 2016 we accepted nine Ph.D. applications, and four of those matriculated.